WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

   The default path is _/etc/tornado_.
 - __rules-dir__:  The folder where the Rules are saved in JSON format;
   this folder is relative to `config_dir`.
 The default value is _/rules.d/_.
-- __tcp-address__:  The TCP address where Tornado will listen for incoming events.
+- __event-socket-ip__:  The IP address where Tornado will listen for incoming events.
+  The default address is _127.0.0.1_.
+- __event-socket-port__:  The port where Tornado will listen for incoming events.
-  The default address/port is _0.0.0.0:4747_.
+  The default port is _4747_.
-- __snmptrapd-tcp-adress__:  The TCP address where Tornado will listen for incoming snmptrapd events.
+- __snmptrapd-socket-ip__:  The IP address where Tornado will listen for incoming snmptrapd events.
+  The default address is _127.0.0.1_.
+- __snmptrapd-socket-port__:  The port where Tornado will listen for incoming snmptrapd events.
-  The default address/port is _0.0.0.0:4748_.
+  The default port is _4748_.

 More information about the logger configuration is available [here](../../../common/logger/doc/README.md).